The design of the garden has evolved over the past two years. It has been influenced by:

 - Has been well used by people of all ages - it encourages people to enter and meet.

-- Can be a place to put up an event tent with a stall, toast marshmallows in a firebowl, have a picnic on the grass, set up a moth trap... make human arches, handstands, sing and dance, do Tai Chi etc.
+- Can be a place to put up an event tent with a stall, toast marshmallows in a firebowl, have a picnic on the grass, draw a spiral, set up a moth trap... make human arches, handstands, sing and dance, do Tai Chi etc.

 - Is easy to maintain.

 More people seem to like the open area than not.

 When we first designed the paths, we wanted sufficient to get into the meadow areas but not too many that we lost flower area.
 We also thought it would be good to see if we provided a circular path, people would run around it or just meander.
 By observing people and talking to them:

 - Some children called it the 'Flower maze' so more paths are probably good.
 So we have added lots more paths inside the green area for better accessibility.